USS Hartford (SSN-768)

-In October 2007, the submarine successfully launched and recovered an AN/BLQ-11 unmanned underwater vehicle (UUV)—the first such operation from a submarine.
+In October 2007, the submarine successfully launched and recovered an AN/BLQ-11 Long-Term Mine Reconnaissance System unmanned underwater vehicle (UUV)—the first such operation from a submarine.
 The vehicle was launched via one of the boat's torpedo tubes and recovered with the help of a 60-foot robotic arm.

 In the news

 2003 grounding in Sardinia

 On 25 October 2003 Hartford ran aground near La Maddalena in Sardinia with such force that rudders, sonar and other electronic equipment were severely damaged.
 After the accident Commander Christopher R. Van Metre, captain of Hartford, and Captain Greg Parker, Commodore of Submarine Squadron 22, were relieved of command and sent back to the United States.
 Six other crewmen were also charged with dereliction of duty.

 2009 collision in Strait of Hormuz

 On 20 March 2009 Hartford collided with amphibious transport dock in the Strait of Hormuz, slightly injuring 15 sailors on board.
 Both vessels were able to proceed under their own power after the incident, although the New Orleans suffered a ruptured fuel tank, releasing 25,000 gallons of diesel fuel into the strait.